AnyLog-co/documentation/network configuration.md

 <pre>
 run rest server [ip] [port] where timeout = [timeout] and ssl = [true/false]
 </pre>
-More details on the REST API are available at (using rest)[https://github.com/AnyLog-co/documentation/blob/master/using%20rest.md#using-rest].
+More details on the REST API are available at [using rest(https://github.com/AnyLog-co/documentation/blob/master/using%20rest.md#using-rest).
-More details on setting a node as a REST server is available at (background processes)[https://github.com/AnyLog-co/documentation/blob/master/background%20processes.md#rest-requests].
+More details on setting a node as a REST server is available at [background processes](https://github.com/AnyLog-co/documentation/blob/master/background%20processes.md#rest-requests).

 ## Configuring a TCP server process
 This process is used for communication between peers in the network and makes the node a member in the AnyLog Network.